k2view-academy/K2View-Academy/articles/06_LU_tables/04_table_properties.md

 <web>

-The Table Properties tab is displayed in the right pane of the Schema window, when a table is selected, or when opening a table through the Project Tree and then open its properties pane.
+The Table Properties tab appears in the right pane of the Schema window.
+This happens when either a table is selected or a table is being opened through the Project Tree and then open its properties pane.

 ![](images/web_table_properties.png)

-It displays a list of properties, by sections, that shall be defined for each LU table, as follows:
+It displays a list of properties, by sections, that should be defined for each LU table, as follows:

 <table width="900pxl">
 <tbody>